Wrocław Główny railway station: History

 The station was built in 1855-1857, as the starting point of the Oberschlesische Eisenbahn (Upper Silesian Railway), as well as the line from Breslau to Glogau via Posen.
-It replaced the earlier complex of the Oberschlesischer Bahnhof (Upper Silesian Railway Station, built 1841-1842).
+It replaced the earlier complex of Wrocław Górnośląski (built 1841-1842).
 Its designer was the royal Prussian architect Wilhelm Grapow, and in the mid-19th century, it was located near the southern outskirts of the city, as the areas to the south had not yet been urbanized.

 The original concourse was located where the passenger hall now is and was adjacent to the station yard.
 When construction finished in the mid-19th century, the station only had one platform, but the platform hall was some 200 meters long, and it was regarded as one of the biggest structures of this kind in Europe.
 By the entrances were luggage lockers, telephone, and telegraph facilities.
 In the station complex were a restaurant and three waiting rooms (1st, 2nd, and 3rd class).
 There was also a special room and a separate hallway for VIPs.

 In the late 19th century, when the government of the German Empire heavily invested in railway construction, the station was extended.
 Prices of real estate around the station grew, as the city began to develop southwards.
 In 1899, the construction of five new platforms began, four of them covered by a large roof.
 The number of passenger platforms within the station grew to 13 and all were elevated.
 The façade of the main hall was remodeled in 1899-1904.